MLSM-at-DTU/ml_metamodels/reports/README.md

 * Oskar used VS Code and its built-in debugging tools.
 * Francisco used PyCharm and its integrated debugging features.

 These tools facilitated efficient identification and resolution of issues during experimentation.
 While we did not explicitly profile the code, we believe the setup is efficient, though there is always room for improvement.
+We also made use of breakpoint whenever we wanted to debug the code.
+Breakpoints allow us to pause the code at a specific line and inspect the variables at that point in time.
+This was very useful when we wanted to understand the output of a specific function or to understand the flow of the code.

 ## Working in the cloud